oneapi-src/oneDNN/doc/programming_model/attributes_scratchpad.md

 input for GEMM.

 In both of these examples, the temporary memory is not required once the computations are done.
-Intel MKL-DNN refers to such memory as a **scratchpad**.
+DNNL refers to such memory as a **scratchpad**.

 @warning
     Do not confuse **scratchpad** with